Hakuba Activities & Tours

 One tour (or you can catch the train there) is to see the Matsumoto Castle aka the “crow castle” because of its black exterior.
 The Matsumoto Castle was built about 400 years ago and is the oldest 5 tiered donjon castle in Japan.
 The Matsumoto castle tour is commonly combined with a tour of the Daio wasabi farm, which provides an opportunity to taste wasabi in many forms including yummy ice-cream.

 There are lots of opportunities in Hakuba for touristy Japanese experiences such as soba noodle making, origami folding, sake tasting, and samarai evenings.
-For the ladies, organised cultural experiences include wearing a kimono, Japanese paper craft, and participating in a tea ceremony.
+Organised cultural experiences include wearing a kimono, Japanese paper craft, and participating in a tea ceremony.

 Other Hakuba Snow Activities